maxfreyter/MySQLRestaurantAnalysis/README.md

 ## Recommendations
 1. Make an extra effort to ensure the most popular items are always stocked.
-2. Promote the more successful items more by introducing them into combos.
+2. Promote the more successful items by introducing them into combos.
 For example, the cheeseburger is the most popular item and generates significant revenue.
 Pair this with french fries.
 3. Expand the most successful categories, which were Asian and Italian.
 Offer new variations for best sellers where applicable.
 4. Items with lower revenue or fewer orders, such as chicken tacos, the team should analyze how it can be improved, whether it's in quality or presentation.
 It may be necessary to get customer feedback to better understand what needs improvement.
 5. If there's no gain to be made from these adjustments, it may be worthwhile introducing new alternative dishes to replace less popular items.